-Saying something like “As a team, we need to achieve x by z date and time.
-In a moment we are going to work together to create a Planning Path to coordinate all of our personal steps and team processes to accomplish x by z.
+Saying something like, “As a team, we need to achieve x by z date and time.
+In a moment, we will work together to create a Planning Path to coordinate all of our personal steps and team processes to accomplish x by z.
 At this point, we don’t know all the possible challenges, and by creating this Planning Path, we will be able to set a broad understanding with sufficient room for autonomy in each of our accountability areas.
-AND it is necessary that we, as a team clarify how, who, what and when pieces of the project will be completed.”
+AND it is necessary that we, as a team, clarify how, who, what, and when pieces of the project will be completed.”

 Write or Draw your best visual representation of the Goal on the Flip Chart Paper and stick it to the wall.

 Establish a start-point with the team; this can be “from today” or “the beginning of the month” or “once we receive the resources to begin.”
 This will frame the context of everyone’s understanding at a shared moment in time (this way, the team starts at the same point as opposed to their individual start points).